react-native-google-signin/docs/docs/migrating.md

 # Migrating to new JS API

+Version 13 introduced a new JS API, which changes the response signature of sign-in methods and makes minor changes to error handling (details  [here](https://github.com/react-native-google-signin/google-signin/pull/1326)).
+If you're upgrading from version 12, you'll need to make some minor adjustments.

 ## Modern sign in module

 1. Add the [`configure`](one-tap#configure) method to your code.
 This method is required to be called to configure the module.